 To learn how to get the most out of these materials, make sure to check our recommended study schedules.

-I think a lot of people sign up for a prep course and just go on autopilot from there, lazily doing only some of the assignments and thinking that they are getting everything they need.
-This despite the fact that every good LSAT prep course tells you outright THAT YOU HAVE TO DO PLENTY OF PRACTICE ON YOUR OWN.
+Don’t Expect an LSAT Prep Course To Save You From Under-Preparing.
+I think many people sign up for an LSAT prep course and go on autopilot from there, lazily doing only some of the assignments and thinking that they are getting everything they need.
+This is even though every good LSAT prep course tells you outright THAT YOU HAVE TO DO PLENTY OF PRACTICE ON YOUR OWN.

-Even the best LSAT courses are designed to complement to self-study.
+Even the best LSAT courses are designed to complement self-study.
 They tend to run two months and stop well before the LSAT to allow you time to do plenty of full simulated practice tests before the actual date of the test.

 If you’re doing simulated tests with only 4 sections and taking little breaks between sections to get up and stretch and get water, you aren’t really doing the test the way it will be on test day.

-At least half the time that you do full simulated tests, make sure you do it just the way it will be on test day: add a fifth section from an older test to simulate an experimental section.
+At least half the time you do full, simulated LSAT preptests, make sure you do it just how it will be on test day: add a fifth section from an older test to simulate an experimental section.

-If you don’t do this on a regular basis, don’t expect to hit your practice test average on test day.
+If you don’t do this regularly, don’t expect to hit your practice test average on test day.
 You won’t have built up the proper stamina to think at full speed for the entire five sections.
 That said, it’s perfectly okay to often do just 4 sections with breaks in between.

 My theory of test prep is that you have to get good at things under ideal conditions before you make it harder on yourself.